eaf-microservice/files_organization/README.md

 3. Once a folder is selected, click the **"Organize Files"** button to start the organization process

-4. Watch the progress in the status log as files are moved to their respective categories
+4. Watch the progress in the status log and the progress bar as files are moved to their respective categories

 5. A success message will appear when the organization is complete

+### From Windows Explorer Context Menu

+1. After installing the application using the installer (which registers the context menu item), right-click on any folder in Windows Explorer.
+2. Select the **"Organiser avec l'application"** option from the context menu.
+3. The File Organizer application will launch and automatically start organizing the selected folder.

 ## 📁 Project Structure